carolinetpham/carolinetpham/README.md

 ## Currently Learning at Northeastern University... 👩🏻‍💻
 - *CS 4550 - Web Development*
-    - TypeScript, React, Bootstrap, DOM, and more :)
+    - TypeScript, React, Bootstrap, Redux, and more :)
 - *ARTF 1250 - Designing Interactive Experiences*
     - Developing personas, user stories, and more!